African Israel Church Nineveh: A distinctive church

-A Growing Church
+A growing church

 The church grew rapidly among the Luo and Luhya of western Kenya and spread into neighbouring Tanzania and Uganda.
-By 1970 Kivuli led perhaps 100,000 followers; his church had one hundred branches and was accepted as a probationary member of the National Christian Council of Kenya.
+By 1970, Kivuli led perhaps 100,000 followers; his church had one hundred branches and was accepted as a probationary member of the National Christian Council of Kenya.

 AICN is now spread across Kenya, and by 1973 was administered through 23 ministries under ministers (21 being in Kenya), with in turn 68 Pastorates each with a Pastor and 274 churches.
 Kivuli died in 1974; in 1975 the Africa Israel Church Nineveh became an associate member church of the World Council of Churches.
 AICN is an active member of the World Council of Churches, All Africa Council of Churches and the Organisation of African Instituted Churches (OAIC).

 The local congregations have considerable autonomy, while having a strong bond of loyalty to the centre and the leader.
 There is a strong moral obligation to pay an annual subscription which helps maintain the centre at Nineveh.

 Keen members are expected to attend church twice a week.
 On Fridays the service is for full members and is essentially one of confession and purification.
-The Sunday service is one of thanksgiving for redemption into the saved community, and non members are encouraged to come and join in.
+The Sunday service is one of thanksgiving for redemption into the saved community, and nonmembers are encouraged to come and join in.